vsilaev/tascalate-concurrent/README.md

 ```
 # What is inside?
 ## 1. Promise interface
-This is the core intarface of the Tascalate Concurrent library.
+This is the core interface of the Tascalate Concurrent library.
 It may be best described by the formula:
 ```java
 Promise == CompletionStage + Future
 ```